MicrosoftEdge/WebView2Feedback/specs/CustomDownload.md

     webView.CoreWebView2.DownloadStarting += delegate (object sender, CoreWebView2DownloadStartingEventArgs args)
     {
-        // Developer can defer the `DownloadStarting` event to
+        // Developer can obtain a deferral for the event so that the CoreWebView2
-        // perform async work before the event completes.
+        // doesn't examine the properties we set on the event args until
+        // after the deferral completes asynchronously.
         CoreWebView2Deferral deferral = args.GetDeferral();
         System.Threading.SynchronizationContext.Current.Post((_) =>
         {